Connect with the author

 Preventing pregnancy is generally not something that couples enjoy, because it can be stressful, costly, and bothersome.
 Although public attention focuses on men’s dissatisfaction with condoms, much less attention is paid to women’s dissatisfaction with prescription birth control methods.
 My research using survey data finds that nearly 40% of women ages 23 to 44 who had ever used hormonal contraception had stopped using it at some point because they were dissatisfied.
 Yet even though many women stop using a particular type of prescription contraception, they rarely stop contraception use altogether.
 They try various methods – different pills, or long-acting reversible contraception devices like implants and intrauterine devices – until they find something that feels right for them.
 As my in-depth interviews show, although many women experience dissatisfaction with side effects of particular birth control methods, they still believe that they should continue using some kind of prescription method.

 Discussions that focus only on the benefits that prescription contraceptive coverage provides to women hide the ways that prescription birth control is very much like other medications – it can cause unpleasant and consequential side effects.
 By persisting despite dissatisfactions in their search for effective ways to prevent pregnancy, women provide tangible benefits for their partners, who get to avoid pregnancy without sharing such costs.
 Even when women find it difficult or unpleasant to use certain methods, they cannot always count on getting male partners to wear condoms – or otherwise take responsibility for the couple’s contraception.
 This may explain why data from nationally representative surveys show that women who experience dissatisfaction with contraception are at higher risk of unintended pregnancy.
-When the burden of responsibility for birth control is too great, male partners cannot be counted on to pick up the slack.
+When the burden of responsibility for birth control is too great, some male partners cannot be counted on to pick up the slack.

 What Does the Full Picture Mean for Debates about Contraception Coverage?